Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 2.md

 *Q: Why did we turn animation compression off?*

-*A: Kinemation uses its own high-quality lossy compression algorithm during baking.
+*A: Kinemation uses ACL’s state-of-the-art compression algorithm during baking.
 If it reads from Unity’s lossy-compressed clips, quality will be significantly reduced without any benefit.*

 ## Making the Shader Graph and Materials